searching the body of knowledge

 Avcollection of papers discussing rigorous search review techniques

 Systematic review of Literature Reviews

 How do you know what information is out there?
 How to access it?
 How do you evaluate relevance and quality of sources?
-In this section we compare and contrast all different types of literature reviews: tradition, systematic, scoping etc…
+In this section we compare and contrast all different types of literature reviews: traditional, systematic, scoping etc…

 Social media Bubbles

-Comparing results from different search engines
+Comparing results from search engines

 Other Topics COvered

-Many papers are published under journals which require payment to be accessed.
+Many papers are published by journals which require payment to be accessed.
 Other sources such as unpublished papers, items on the dark web, and even the information in people's brains can be extremely difficult to access.
 We discuss how to maximize the reach of our initial scoping searches.

 Synonyms and key-words

 Underestimating the effect of specific terms on our searches can strongly skew our findings.
 A specific term used to refer to a concept in physics might correspond to an entirely different term in a mathematical one.
 Determining key-words and associated search terms around your subject is crucial when designing systematic searches.